 No matter what approach you use, simple things like muting yourself when you’re not talking can help the interview be more focused.

 Setting the stage for a successful video interview isn’t just about preventing technical fails.
-Communicating with the candidate and creating a comfortable online experience means you’ll have a more genuine conversation and better assess their fit for the job — even when you don’t meet in person.
+Communicating with the candidate and creating a comfortable online experience means you’ll have a more genuine conversation and be better equipped to assess their fit for the job — even when you don’t meet in person.

 For hiring and employment solutions, contact Nelson today.